tribixbite/moonshine/moonshine/demo/README.md

 First install the `uv` standalone installer as [described here](https://github.com/astral-sh/uv?tab=readme-ov-file#installation).
 Close the shell and re-open after the install.
-If you don't want to use `uv` simply skip the virtual environment installation and activation, and leave `uv` off of the shell commands for `pip install`.
+If you don't want to use `uv` simply skip the virtual environment installation and subsequent activation, and leave `uv` off the shell commands for `pip install`.

 Create the virtual environment and install dependences for Moonshine.
 ```console